bypschroeder/ai_drawingbot/README.md

 The plotter itself was built following this [tutorial](https://test3dprints.com/arduino/homework-writing-machine/).

 Some adjustments needed to be made, for example increasing the diameter of some holes.

+The firmware for this specific plotter was customized by enabling CoreXY kinematics and adding support for Z-axis control using a servo motor.
+This functionality was integrated with the help of the [Grbl_Pen_Servo repository](https://github.com/bdring/Grbl_Pen_Servo).

 ## Usage